A 1790s Printed Cotton Round Gown: Part 1

 Laying my new pattern against the original I found that somehow my armholes were completely different shapes.

 I had absolutely no idea how I’d done it.
 I scrapped my altered pattern, and began a new alteration from scratch.
-I still didn’t know what I’d done wrong, but this time I sewed sleeves onto the mock-up, and this time everything fitted, and I was so confident that this time, I cut the gown out in TWO fabrics – two different block printed muslins.
+I still didn’t know what I’d done wrong, but this time I sewed sleeves onto the mock-up, and this time everything fitted, and this time I was so confident that I cut the gown out in not one but TWO fabrics.

 Construction was mostly simple, and aside from trifling little inconveniences such as stuffing up the grading of the seam allowances for my bodice seams on the green gown and having to cover up the mess with bias binding –